exsig/nodus/doc/desc.md

   * *AdHoc*
   * Given an arbitrary list of nodes, allows specifying connection pairs between available inputs/outputs.
   * Result is a node with all remaining unconnected input and output ports
+  * Can also connect values to parameter inputs
+  * Essentially a curry function

 **Pipe:**
   * *AdHoc*